-The study's main contribution is the first consistent estimation of both backward and forward-linked effects of fisheries supply changes in a multiregional setup tracing the transmission of impacts internationally.7 By linking multiple spatial components, the model offers a better understanding of the impacts of changes in shared stock supply.
+The study's main contribution is the first consistent estimation of both backward and forward-linked effects of fisheries supply changes in a multiregional setup tracing the transmission of impacts internationally.
+10 By linking multiple spatial components, the model offers a better understanding of the impacts of changes in shared stock supply.

 The complexity of Pacific halibut supply-side restriction in the form of region-based allocations suggests the need for a tool enabling regulators to assess various combinations of TAC allocations.
 To address this, the results are complemented by an interactive web-based application allowing users to estimate and visualize joint effects based on custom changes simultaneously applied to all IPHC-managed Pacific halibut producing areas.
+The preliminary version of the tool is available here.